Redtash1/ComfyUI-Windows-Intel-Arc-GPUs/README.md

 <div align="center">

-# ComfyUI Stand-alone for Windiws with Intel Arc GPU's
+# ComfyUI Stand-alone for Windows with Intel Arc GPU's
 **The most powerful and modular diffusion model GUI and backend.**